Node Client Web UI Deployment

 password: "admin123"

-Missing Kubernetes TLS secrets
+Missing Kubernetes TLS secretsβ

 - Node Client Pod Status stuck in ContainerCreating

-shows Status: ContainerCreating
+kubectl get pods -n node-client shows Status: ContainerCreating

 NAME READY STATUS RESTARTS AGE